jbh/jbh.github.io/_posts/2015-10-30-BASH-on-IBM-i.md

 You can even chain a bunch of commands together, and use a prompt to let you know what it is all done.
 I do this with cowsay.

 {% highlight bash %}
-root@albert:~# mkdir Sites && cd Sites && mkdir .conf && git clone git@gitlab.sobo.red:mine/rnp.git && ln -s ~/Sites/rnp/conf/local.conf ~/Sites/.co
+user@host:~# mkdir Sites && cd Sites && mkdir .conf && git clone git@gitlab.sobo.red:mine/rnp.git && ln -s ~/Sites/rnp/conf/local.conf ~/Sites/.co
 nf/rnp.conf && cowsay "Done dudeski!" || cowsay "Oops :( Something went wrong boss."
 Cloning into 'rnp'...
 remote: Counting objects: 87, done.